Bayesian Inference for PDE-based Inverse Problems using the Optimization of a Discrete Loss: Methods

-The dimensionality of this problem is large due to the unknown variables $\mathbf{u}$ , challenging sampling techniques.
-Alternatively, we apply the Laplace approximation to the posterior.
+The dimensionality of this problem is large due to the unknown variables $\mathbf{u}$, challenging sampling techniques.
+To obtain tractable uncertainty estimates in high dimensions, we use the Laplace approximation to the joint posterior.
 The log-posterior reads

 where $C$ is a scalar that does not depend on $\mathbf{\theta}$ or $\mathbf{u}$.
-We expand this quantity in Taylor series up to second order around the \ac{MAP},
+We expand this quantity in Taylor series up to second order around the \ac{MAP}, where the linear term vanishes, leading to the Laplace approximation~\citep{tierney1986accurate}

-where $\mathbf{v} = (\mathbf{u}, \mathbf{\theta})$, $\mathbf{v}^\star$ is the solution at the \ac{MAP}, and $H$ is the hessian of the log-posterior evaluated at $\mathbf{v}^\star$.
+where $\mathbf{v} = (\mathbf{u}, \mathbf{\theta})$, $\mathbf{v}^\star$ is the solution at the \ac{MAP}, and $H$ is the Hessian of the log-posterior evaluated at $\mathbf{v}^\star$.
 Thus, the posterior is approximated with a multivariate Gaussian with mean $\mathbf{v}^\star$ and covariance $\Sigma = -H^{-1}$.
-We note that when the likelihood takes the form of \cref{eq:likelihood}, maximizing \cref{eq:odil:posterior}, i.e.\ finding the \ac{MAP}, corresponds to the original \ac{ODIL} method, \cref{eq:odil:loss} with $\lambda = N_D / \beta$, assuming that the priors $P(\mathbf{u})$ and $P(\mathbf{\theta})$ are uniform with large bounds.
+As with any local Gaussian approximation, the Laplace method is expected to be inaccurate for strongly non-Gaussian or multimodal posteriors.
+In such regimes, full sampling or alternative approximations would be required.
+We note that when the likelihood takes the form of \cref{eq:likelihood}, maximizing \cref{eq:odil:posterior}, i.e.\ finding the \ac{MAP}, corresponds to the original \ac{ODIL} method, \cref{eq:odil:loss} with $\lambda = N_D / \beta$, assuming that $P(\mathbf{u})$ and $P(\mathbf{\theta})$ are taken as improper uniform priors.
 Thus, computing uncertainties over predictions that were computed with ODIL consists only in computing the Hessian and inverting it.
+In general, forming and inverting the Hessian with respect to $\mathbf{v}=(\mathbf{u},\mathbf{\theta})$ is computationally prohibitive when $\mathbf{u}$ is high-dimensional; consequently, the full Laplace approximation is feasible only for relatively low-dimensional benchmarks, while large-scale problems require parameter-focused or reduced approximations discussed below.